alvarogarcia7/blog_source/source/_posts/2015-10-10-draft_local-pipeline.markdown

 At a client, one of the projects has a long building process and the tests are mostly slow, so I use a local building [pipeline][wiki-pipeline], an example of the [Pipes and Filters][pipes-and-filters] pattern.

 This allows for executing manually only the fast unit tests, then automatically (no user intervention, no time spent) executing the rest of them before pushing.
-In case the latter fails, it is possible to do ``git push -f`` without corrupting the central repository history, possibly disturbing others.
+In case the latter fails, it is possible to do ``git push -f`` to the ``pipeline`` without corrupting the central repository (``origin``) history, possibly disturbing others.

 ## Implementation